Table of Contents

 Workshop Summary

-Great Gray Owl & Northern Hawk Owl Photography Workshop Itinerary
+Northern Hawk Owl & Ptarmigan Photography Workshop Itinerary

 Participants should plan to arrive in Saskatoon on the previous day and stay overnight at a Saskatoon Hotel.

-Hotel accommodation information in the Prince Albert area will be sent to registered participants.
+Hotel accommodation information will be sent to registered participants.

-We will order in supper and edit our recently obtained images.
+We will order supper and edit our recently obtained images.

-We will continue driving back roads in the boreal forest in search of Great Gray and Northern Hawk Owls.
+We will continue drive roads in search of Northern Hawk Owls to photograph.

 Bring Lunch to eat in the field.

-Supper at a restaurant in the city of Prince Albert.
+Supper at a restaurant in or near our hotel.

 Questions: please email questions to birdtours@sasktel.net and include your phone number and times when you may be contacted.